CNES/Pandora2D/doc/sources/userguide/sequencing.rst

 SSD measurment with refinement step disparity maps
 ###################################################

-Configuration to produce a disparity map, computed by SSD method, and filterd by median filter method.
+Configuration to produce a disparity map, computed by the SSD method, and refined by the interpolation method.

 .. sourcecode:: text